devtron-labs/devtron/docs/user-guide/use-cases/connect-springboot-with-mysql-database.md

 #### _\*Test Rest API_

-It exposes 3 REST endpoints for it's users to create, to _view specific_ student record and _view all_ student records.
+It exposes 3 REST endpoints for its users to create, to _view specific_ student record and _view all_ student records.

 To test Rest API, you can use _curl_ command line tool